Your Guide to Healthcare Public Relations Strategies

 A successful PR healthcare plan mixes traditional marketing methods with modern digital campaign strategies.
 PR has evolved from the days of just asking to be mentioned in the media.
 As a result, healthcare businesses must adapt and build relationships to achieve success.

-While 73% of journalists search the internet for press releases, this still the leaves 23% that are looking for news from other sources.
+While 73% of journalists search the internet for press releases, this still leaves 23% who are looking for news from other sources.

 With social media and blogs, there has been a rapid rise in online influencers that have gained huge followings and have become critical to the success of modern-day healthcare marketing campaigns.

 Sure, being referenced in the local newspaper will drum up some interest, but not compared to businesses that craft marketing tactics that appeal to the masses.

 With this in mind, here's our ultimate healthcare PR guide.
 This article will cover:

 - The outcome of your public relations healthcare campaigns

 - The content you need to create to get PR coverage

 - Different ways you can get your content in front of relevant audiences

 - How to contact the correct people

 - How to assess & measure the performance of your overall healthcare PR strategy

 For all health executives and marketing teams, we've outlined 5 actionable tips for creating a successful healthcare PR campaign.

 Before doing anything, you must define the objectives of your healthcare PR strategy.
 This will keep you focused and help you track progress throughout the campaign.
 PR is used for many things, such as increasing sales, improving brand awareness, or accessing a wider audience.

 One way you can stay on track is by using SMART goals.
 Professional Academy defines SMART goals as: